Panak252/AquaLickX-Sonoma145Edition/README.md

 ---

 ### **TO DO:**
-What ever feedback comes - if I feel they are valid.
+What ever feedback comes - if I feel it is valid.

 Adding striped image to the Finder toolbar is a thing for an alternate version as the way it appears macOS deals with images is a bit strange.